Code-Institute-Submissions/telljacob-project-two_JuneResub/README.md

 ## Challanges

-###
+### Technical difficulties in development

-## Technical difficulties in development
+- Problems getting reset button to work and get rid off the href standard look.

-- Problems getting reset button to work.
+##

 ## Deployment
 The site was deployed from Github pages: